julienw/RFC/text/Issue 8 - Plug-in based architecture.md

 ## Channel features

 We replace `ChannelKind` with `Feature`.
-The role of a `Feature` is to allow an application to discover channels (respectively service) that implement a given feature (respectively feature set), and to standardize the (de)serialization format for this channel.
+As `ChannelKind`, the role of a `Feature` is to allow an application to discover channels (respectively service) that implement a given feature (respectively feature set), and to standardize the (de)serialization format for this channel.

 A crate `standardized` provides a library of standard `Feature`s to cover a number of uses: